CheshireMinded/template/docs/development-setup.md

 - Local dev + test + build commands
 - All helper scripts and what they do

-> This repo is designed to feel like a real-world, production-grade platform.
-The setup reflects that.
+> **Note:** This is a template repository intended for learning and as a starting point for your own projects.
+The setup demonstrates production-grade patterns but is not a supported production system.

 ---